 However, in taro powder, the fiber content is significantly reduced.
 The powder can still contain some essential vitamins and minerals, such as calcium, potassium, and vitamin D. However, taro powder drink mixes are often very high in calories and sugar.

-Excess sugar and calories, especially when not exceptionally high in nutrients, can be detrimental to your health when pregnant, increasing your risk for obesity and contributing to other severe health conditions.
+Excess amounts of sugar and calories, especially when not exceptionally high in nutrients, can be detrimental to your health when pregnant, increasing your potential risk for obesity and contributing to other severe health conditions.

 Therefore, opt for the food version of taro when possible and have the taro powder drink mix less often.

 Can I Have Taro Balls in Bubble Tea [Boba Tea] When Pregnant?